Rick Springfield: Personal life

 When Springfield was 17, he attempted suicide by hanging himself.
+In his memoir, he recalls hanging from a rope for 15 to 20 seconds before the knot unraveled and he fell to the floor.

-"I hang suspended for fifteen or twenty seconds and am just sliding into unconsciousness when the knot tying the rope to the beam somehow unravels.
-I'm slammed hard to the concrete floor, rather the worse for wear."
-Springfield has been dealing with depression for several decades.
-"I want them to have hope ... and know that the moment will pass," Springfield said in an exclusive interview with ABC News' Paula Faris.
-"I'm an example of the moment passing, because I've been there a couple of times, and haven't ... for want of a better phrase, pulled the trigger."
+Springfield has struggled with depression for several decades.
+In an interview with ABC News' Paula Faris, he discussed his mental health problem in an attempt to inspire others who were struggling with similar problems, saying: "I'm an example of the moment passing, because I've been there a couple of times, and haven't ... for want of a better phrase, pulled the trigger."
+In January 2018, Springfield stated he contemplated suicide in 2017.
+When learning of the suicides of actor Robin Williams in 2014, and musicians Chester Bennington and Chris Cornell both in 2017, Springfield recalled thinking: "I didn't go, 'Oh that's terrible.'
+I went, 'I get it.'
+I get being that lost and dark."

 From late 1974 to early 1976, Springfield was in a romantic relationship with actress Linda Blair, beginning when she was 15 and he was 25.

 On 24 April 1981, his father, Norman James Springthorpe, died.

-In October 1984, Springfield married his girlfriend, Barbara Porter, at his family's church in Australia.
+In October 1984, Springfield married girlfriend Barbara Porter at his family's church in Australia.
 They had met several years earlier when Springfield was recording Working Class Dog and she was working as the recording studio receptionist.
 They have two sons, Liam (born 1985) and Joshua (born 1989).
 In 1985, when his first son was born and after the release of his Tao album, Springfield took a break from his musical career to spend more time with his family and to deal with the depression that had affected him since his adolescence.

 At a concert at the House of Blues in Orlando, Florida, on 2 March 2006, Springfield announced he had become a US citizen.

-In January 2018, Springfield stated in an interview that he contemplated suicide in 2017.
-"Last year I was close to it, really close to it," explained Springfield on how he considered killing himself.
-"When Robin Williams and Chester (Bennington) and Chris Cornell and those guys...
-I didn't go, 'Oh that's terrible.'
-I went, 'I get it.'
-I get being that lost and dark."
+In September 2026, Springfield revealed that he killed a man in Vietnam in 1968.
+Springfield said he was performing for American troops near Da Nang when their camp came under attack and he was asked to help launch mortar bombs.
+Additionally Springfield says he later learned one bomb he launched had killed a Viet Cong combatant, a fact he found deeply upsetting and which bothered him for many years.

 He practices Transcendental Meditation.
 Springfield is a pescetarian.